 Q. Does RRI program apply to all rental properties in the City of Milwaukee?

 A. No, the RRI program applies to three small target areas, one on the city’s east side another in the Lindsay Heights area and new area in the Lindsey Park area (RRI district 3).
 The eastside area is bounded by Edgewood Ave. to Newberry Blvd. and Cambridge Ave. to Hackett Ave.
 The Lindsay Heights area is defined by census tracts 99-102,117-120 and the western portion of census tracts 103 and 116, with the eastern boundary defined by interstate I-43.
 RRI district 3 is defined by the area bounded by W. Congress St- W. Marion St. and N.91st St- N. 87th St.)

 See below for maps of the areas impacted by boundary and by street.

 Q. My rental property is located in one of the RRI target areas.
 What steps do I need to take to comply with the new requirements?

-A. DNS sent out initial notifications in January 2010 to rental property owners advising them of the ordinance requirements and providing the property owner with a pre-selected RRI inspection date and time.
-The notification included an application form and other information about the program.
-If you own rental property in one of the two target areas and have not received a notification, you should contact DNS at 286-8824 to request an application for the Residential Rental Inspection Program.
+A. DNS will send out initial notifications in January 2015 to rental property owners in the new RRI district 3 advising them of the ordinance requirements and providing the property owner with a pre-selected RRI inspection date and time.
+The notification will include an application form and other information about the program.
+If you own rental property in one of the three target areas and have not received a notification, you should contact DNS at 286-8824 to request an application for the Residential Rental Inspection Program.